jhollinger/occams-record/src/getting-started/query.md

 ## Batching

-OccamsRecord provides [find_each](https://www.rubydoc.info/gems/occams-record/OccamsRecord%2FQuery:find_each) and [find_in_batches](https://www.rubydoc.info/gems/occams-record/OccamsRecord%2FQuery:find_in_batches) methods that work similarly to their counterparts in ActiveRecord.
+OccamsRecord provides [find_each](https://www.rubydoc.info/gems/occams-record/OccamsRecord%2FQuery:find_each) and [find_in_batches](https://www.rubydoc.info/gems/occams-record/OccamsRecord%2FQuery:find_in_batches) methods that work similarly to their ActiveRecord counterparts.

 ```ruby
 OccamsRecord.query(q).find_each { |order|